waiwh91/Acer-SF314-52-Hacintosh-with-oc/README.md

   with the original IONvmeFamily, it's very likely to cause a kernel panic.

 *7.Fix App Store with Null Ethernet + ssdt

+*8.Bluetooth : With the latest intel bluetooth firmmware by zxystd , the switch can work too.

 ## Not working: